AbhijeetAlshi-Insight-Code/insight-coding-challenge/Input/README.md

-Directory for input test files input files.
+Directory for input test files.